kisakova/documentation/completeReference/gettingStarted/intro_log_in_and_edit_profile.rst

    |

-- **Phone number**: is displayed to other users among your contact details and will be used as a default value to log a call related to you or call you via integrated phone applications, such as :ref:`Google Hangouts <user-guide-hangouts>`.
+- **Phone number**: is displayed to other users among your contact details.

   |